Layla Mattress Reviews

 |King / Cal King||$1,099|

-Keep in mind that since this whole bed-in-a-box industry is highly competitive, most companies offer mattress deals, especially during holidays.
-Layla typically offers discounts in the $100 range, but it does change from time to time.
-You can check here on LaylaSleep.com for current promotions or the green discount box on your screen.
+It’s important to note that since the bed-in-a-box industry is highly competitive, most companies offer mattress deals, especially during holidays.
+Layla typically offers discounts in the $100-$150 range, but it does change from time to time.
+You can check LaylaSleep.com for current promotions or the green discount box on your screen.
 Sometimes they will bundle in accessories like pillows or sheets in order to entice consumers.
 If you see them run these sorts of promotions, that’s typically a sign that they’re going above what they normally do.

 The main support structure for the bed is a 4.5″ slab of dense poly foam.
 Under this layer is 1” of copper-infused memory foam.
 This is the firmer side of the mattress because there is less memory foam between you and the support core.